 Payer of costs depends on outcome of recount

-Voters must either deposit $50 in cash or present a bond of $100 with their petition for a recount for each election district.
-See 25 P.S.
+In the case of voter-initiated recounts filed with the court of common pleas, voters must either deposit $50 in cash or present a bond of $100 with their petition for a recount for each election district.
+25 P.S.
 3261(b) and 3262(a.1).
 If “fraud or substantial error” is discovered during the course of the recount the bond is cancelled or the deposit is returned to the petitioners.
-See 25 P.S.
+25 P.S.
 3261(d) and 3262(b.1).

 Party/candidate or initiator has statutory authority to appoint observers

 There are no statutes requiring that recounts be conducted in public.

 For recounts under 25 P.S.
 3154(e), "each . . . candidate may be present in person, or by attorney, and each [party or political body affected by the recount or recanvass] may send two representatives to be present at such recount or recanvass."

 For recounts ordered by the Secretary under 25 P.S.
 3154(g), "A candidate affected by the recount and recanvass may be present, in person or by attorney, at the recount and recanvass” and “A party or body affected by the recount and recanvass may send two representatives to the recount and recanvass."
 25 P.S.
 3154(g)(4).

 For recounts under court jurisdiction, where paper ballots are used, “each . . . candidate may be present at such recount, either in person or by his attorney or by his duly authorized representative…."
 25 P.S.
 3261(c).
 In districts where voting machines are used, "each candidate whose name appears on the ballot labels . . . may be present at such recanvass, either in person or by his attorney, or by his duly authorized representative...."
 25 P.S.
 3262(b).